 We sell many of our products to customers through independent sales representatives and distributors, as well as through our direct sales force.
 We are unable to predict the extent to which our independent sales representatives and distributors will be successful in marketing and selling our products.
 Moreover, many of our independent sales representatives and distributors also market and sell competing products.
 Our relationships with our representatives and distributors typically may be terminated by either party at any time, and do not require them to buy any of our products.
-Sales to distributors accounted for approximately 19.3% of our revenue for the fiscal year ended September 29, 2017, and sales to our largest distributor, Richardson, represented 10.5% of our revenue in the same period.
-If our distributors cease doing business with us or fail to successfully market and sell our products, our ability to sustain and grow our revenue could be materially adversely affected.
+Sales to distributors accounted for approximately 29.0% of our revenue for the fiscal year ended September 28, 2018, and sales to our largest distributor, Richardson, represented 12.5% of our revenue in the same period.
+If our sales representatives or distributors cease doing business with us or fail to successfully market and sell our products, our ability to sustain and grow our revenue could be materially adversely affected.